This week on "Sunday Morning" (April 23)

 For more info:

-COMMENTARY: Scott Simon on baseball and the power of art | Watch Video
+Scott Simon on baseball and the power of art | Watch Video

 The host of NPR’s “Weekend Edition” -- and a lifelong Cubs fan -- talks about his team (long a collection of hapless losers), and how an iconic Norman Rockwell painting depicting the dugout at Wrigley Field has a special connection for him.